kirso/KirillSo/src/content/post/reflections-5-years-singapore/index.md

 ## Prologue

 Last month it has been 5 years since I arrived in Singapore.
-Being born in USSR and raised in Czech Republic, as well as travelling around the world
+Being born in the USSR and raised in the Czech Republic, as well as traveling around the world

 The title is slightly misleading.
-This is because I've lived in Singapore before but not for an extensive period of time.
+This is because I've lived in Singapore before but not for an extensive period.

 ## 1. Weathering the temperature conditions reflects the

 ## 2. Different mental models

-## 3. The island diversity and culture
+## 3. Island diversity and culture

 ## 4. Sports and well-being at the heart